TobyJWalker/test-driving-class-systems/diary-recipe.md

 >> When reading a whole chunk, it should reset back to the start the next time a chunk is read entry.read_chunk(8, 1) entry.read_chunk(4, 1) => "This is the contents"

 >> When creating a diary, the entries should be empty diary.entries => []

->> When adding an entry, the entry should be of class DiaryEntry (Integration) diary.add("My First Entry", "This is the contents of my first entry") raises TypeError diary.add(DiaryEntry("My First Entry", "This is the contents of my first entry")) => True
+>> When adding an entry, the entry should be of class DiaryEntry (Integration) diary.add("My First Entry", "This is the contents of my first entry") raises TypeError diary.add(DiaryEntry("My First Entry", "This is the contents of my first entry")) => None

->> When adding an entry, the entry should be added to the entries diary.add(DiaryEntry("My First Entry", "This is the contents of my first entry")) diary.entries => [DiaryEntry("My First Entry", "This is the contents of my first entry")]
+>> When adding an entry, the entry should be added to the entries (Integration) diary.add(DiaryEntry("My First Entry", "This is the contents of my first entry")) diary.entries => [DiaryEntry("My First Entry", "This is the contents of my first entry")]

->> When calling all entries, the list of entries should be returned diary.all() => [DiaryEntry("My First Entry", "This is the contents of my first entry")]
+>> When calling all entries, the list of entries should be returned (Integration) diary.all() => [DiaryEntry("My First Entry", "This is the contents of my first entry")]

 >> When counting all diary words, the total amount of words in all contents should be returned (Integration)